 I recognize those feelings, or I remember the anxiety from somewhere deep in my own childhood.

-Traditionally, we educators learn to respond to children’s behavior with certain tools or “quick fixes,” as a means of gaining control.
+Traditionally, we educators learn to respond to children’s behaviour with certain tools or “quick fixes,” as a means of gaining control.
 But this doesn’t always address the core of the issue.
-We’ve got to recognize that “bad behavior,” or attention-seeking behavior, is an important way for children to communicate their needs.
+We’ve got to recognize that “bad behaviour,” or attention-seeking behaviour, is an important way for children to communicate their needs.

 In this article, I’ll challenge us to reflect on how we perceive children’s need for attention, and how that connects with how we remember being treated as children ourselves.
 You’ll come away with new ideas on how to respond to children in ways that support their emotional health and development.